breadthe/folio/ROADMAP.md

 - (v0.0.12) ~~Improve layout for Watchlist coin cards~~

 #### Watchlist
-- Format coin price up to 8 decimals, but trimming trailing zeros
+- Remove amount from config
+- Allow assignment of different background colors (or borders) for watched coins in config
+- Move over coin selection/watching from Settings
 - Separate coin details (price, etc) by exchange
 - Compare current trade tick with history and color price green/red depending on +/- or black if no previous history
 - (NICE TO HAVE) Drag-sorting watched coins
+- (v0.1.4) ~~Format coin price up to 8 decimals, but trimming trailing zeros~~
 - (v0.1.4) ~~Alphabetic sorting of coins/markets~~
 - (v0.1.4) ~~List/Grid view with icons to switch between them.
 Save view state in Vuex/localStorage~~
 - (v0.1.3) ~~Save amount on ENTER~~